-If you’ve tuned in to holly loves john before you have probably seen this picture of me.
+If you’ve tuned in to holly loves john before you have probably seen that picture of me.
 Pouting lip, hospital gown, oxygen tube under my nostrils.
 It’s one of several hospital stays I have had under my belt since I’ve had my son.

 I would not say I was the paragon of health before I got pregnant.
 But it’s fair to say that the last time I wore a hospital garment it was a swaddling clothe in 1985.